pwsafe/pwsafe/README.txt

 Credits:
 ========
-- The original version of Password Safe was written by Mark Rosen, and was freely downloadable from Conterpane Lab's website.
+- The original version of Password Safe was designed by Bruce Schneier, written by Mark Rosen, and was freely downloadable from Conterpane Lab's website.
 Thanks to Mark for writing a great little application!
 Following Mark, it was maintained by "AYB", at Counterpane.
 Thanks to Counterpane for deciding to open source the project.
 - Jim Russell first brought the code to SourceForge, did some major cleaning up of the code, set up a nice project and added some minor features in release 1.9.0